queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 ## Part 12: Merging branches

-Now let's finish our new feature and merge everything back into `master`.
+Now let's finish our new feature and merge everything back into `main`.

 **Steps**: